 For instance, beans are among the best plant-based protein sources.
 In fact, they are the cornerstone of many vegan and vegetarian diets.

 Additionally, soybeans are a whole protein source.
-Unlike most plant proteins, they provide all the essential amino acids your body needs, although they are not as high-quality as animal protein (3).
+Unlike most plant proteins, they provide all the essential amino acids your body needs (

-Summary: Edamame contains around 12% protein, which is a decent amount for a plant food.
-It is also a quality protein source, providing all the essential amino acids.
+Edamame contains around 18.4 grams of protein, which is a decent amount for a plant food.
+It’s also a quality protein source, providing all the essential amino acids.

 Soybeans are high in plant compounds known as isoflavones.